cudoventures/cudos-docs/docs/node/run-node/run-full-node.md

 ## 05 Check node status

 Syncing may take several hours.
 Refer to [Checking sync status](./check-sync) to verify your node is syncing.

-Once your node is synced, you will be able to either:
-- Use it as a **Full Node**.
-If you wish to send transactions from your node, you will need to create a wallet, fund it, and stash it in your node.
-Refer to [Setting up your nodes wallet](/mainnet/build/mainnet-fundnodes.html) for instructions.
-- Configure it as a **Standalone Validator Node:**